 - I. Handling corporate registration and amendment registration - II.
 Handling matters related to board meetings and shareholders' meetings according to laws, and assisting the Company to comply with laws and regulations governing such meetings - III.
 Compiling minutes of board meetings and shareholders' meetings - IV.
 Furnishing information required for business execution by the Board of Directors, and updating them on the development of laws and regulations related to the operation of the Company in order to assist them with legal compliance - V. Handling affairs related to investor relations - VI.
-Other matters set out in the Articles of Association or contracts - 5 Content - 5.1.
+Report to the Board of Directors on the review results regarding whether independent directors meet the qualifications required by relevant laws and regulations during their nomination, election, and tenure. - VII.
+Handle matters related to changes in directors. - VIII.
+Other matters set out in the Articles of Association or contracts - 5.
+Content: - 5.1.
 Protect the rights and interests of shareholders - 5.1.1.
-Encourage shareholders to participate in corporate governance - Article 1 (Protect the rights and interests of the shareholders)
+Encourage shareholders to participate in corporate governance

+Article 1 (Protect the rights and interests of the shareholders)